 I once quoted Tallulah in a question to Lillie, “Tallulah once said, it's the good girls who keep diaries; the bad girls never have the time.
 Is that true?”
 She threw her head back in laughter, but she never answered my question.

 Her charms began to erode my guard.
 I denied I was falling in love; I was afraid.
 My fear was assuaged the day I cut my finger while preparing lunch for us.
 When she saw the blood, her eyes flashed hideously as she passed out on the kitchen floor.
 When she came to, the expression on her beautiful face told me she knew I knew her secret.
 She apologized for fainting and excused herself from lunch.
 As she departed she chuckled in her Tallulah husky voice, “Nobody can be exactly like me.
 Even I have trouble doing it.”
 I never saw her again.

 I often wondered if she vanished because she cared enough for me to protect me from her curse.
 I missed her terribly.
 It was a long time before the cloud of melancholy disbursed and I was able to move on with my life.
 However, the lingering question remained, was she happy?
 She certainly made me happy in the short time we had together.

 Rumors surfaced about another vampire in a distant city.
 Was it Lillie?
 If the reports were true, I was fearful it was her.
-I hoped not as I checked my supply of silver bullets and my stash of garlic.
+I hoped it was not her as I checked my supply of silver bullets and my stash of garlic.
 I was still a reporter and had a job to do.
-I prayed my Lillie was safe somewhere else, always hopeful she may return to me some day.
+I prayed my Lillie was safe somewhere else, always hopeful she would return to me someday.